You’ve probably noticed that Growing Marijuana Perfectly has published several articles about marijuana grow lights.

-Problem is, most grow light brands have costly flaws, especially the most popular well-known brands.
+Problem is, most LED grow light brands have costly flaws, especially the most popular well-known brands.

 Worse yet, you might not realize how bad they suck, because you haven’t run comparison tests like we have.
 Even the worst grow light produces enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.

-Good luck finding that kind of grow light.
+It took us a long time to find that kind of grow lights company.
 Major manufacturers’ grow lights (such as Fluence) all have costly flaws that should have been corrected a long time ago, and their customer service and warranties are a bad joke.